jesse-a-l-hamer/dotfiles/README.md

 I first learned to *program* as a CS minor in undergrad, well over a decade ago.
-While I'm grateful for the education I received, one thing I found sorely lacking was any emphasis on the *tools of the software cratfsperson's trade*.
+While I'm grateful for the education I received, one thing I found sorely lacking was any emphasis on the *tools of the software craftsperson's trade*.
 Perhaps this is a consequence of having studied CS, mathematics, and statistics, rather than SWE, but emphasis was always on algorithms and data structures from a more theoretical perspective.